trstlabs/intento/docs/docs/using-flows/intento-portal.md

 ---
 sidebar_position: 3
-title: Interacting with TriggerPortal
+title: Interacting with Intento Portal
-pagination_label: How to set and manage actions using TriggerPortal
+pagination_label: How to set and manage actions using Intento Portal
 ---

-TriggerPortal is a powerful dApp designed for developers, and integrators, offering an advanced solution for setting, viewing and updating flows with robust conditions, comparisons, and feedback loops.
+Intento Portal is a powerful dApp designed for developers, and integrators, offering an advanced solution for setting, viewing and updating flows with robust conditions, comparisons, and feedback loops.
 It allows users to define sophisticated workflows for various blockchain actions.

-### Key Features of TriggerPortal
+### Key Features of Intento Portal

 - **Conditional Automated Token Transfers**

   Effortlessly set up token transfers with conditional logic to multiple recipients at regular intervals.
-Ideal for organisations or individuals managing recurring payments, TriggerPortal ensures precise control over the distribution process based on predefined conditions.
+Ideal for organisations or individuals managing recurring payments, Intento Portal ensures precise control over the distribution process based on predefined conditions.

-- **Sophisticated On-Chain Time-Based Flows** TriggerPortal allows users to set up flows incorporating feedback loops and comparisons to ensure actions are performed under specific conditions.
+- **Sophisticated On-Chain Time-Based Flows**
+  Intento Portal allows users to set up flows incorporating feedback loops and comparisons to ensure actions are performed under specific conditions.
 This capability supports intricate workflows that react dynamically to on-chain events.

 ### Benefits for Developers and Integrators